lsst-ts/tssw_developer_guide/doc/index.rst

   A component may consist of many applications (i.e. CSC created from the LabVIEW component template).
 * Internal Libraries, tools and similar items will NOT be considered components.
   However, they should have documentation that outlines their functionality.
-  Components using this functionality should link to the CSC's documentation site.
+  Components using this functionality should be linked to the CSC's documentation site.
 * Requirements & Schedule of the component is determined by the :term:`Product Owner` & the Component Developer.
   These two must work in tandem to determine what the resulting component shall be.
   There is a :ref:`bi-weekly sprint planning meeting <procedures/jira:Sprints>` to help facilitate this process.
 * Each application should have an unrestricted, high-level lsst.io site that defines and/or contains:

   * Release roadmap
-  * User Guide/Manuals
+  * Developer & User Guide/Manuals
   * Dependencies
   * Reverse chronological order of releases, linked to Detailed Release Notes
   * Github repository link
   * Jenkins build project
-  * Link to Jira Component
+  * Link to Jira issues

 * These pages should be stored under a TBD hierarchy.
 * Detailed Release Notes should be part of the documentation site as well.